Employer Insights

 Local governments and non-profit private sector employers have the option of choosing either of the above two options.

-The Oregon Unemployment Insurance tax rate for new employers is 2.4% of taxable wages up to $52,800 for the 2024 calendar year, up from a rate of 2.1% of taxable wages up to $50,900 per employee for 2023.
+The Oregon Unemployment Insurance tax rate for new employers is 2.4% of taxable wages up to $56,700 per employee for the 2026 calendar year.
+The minimum taxable rate is 0.9%, while the maximum rate is 5.4%.

 Other employer responsibilities include: